thor/inf3800-2018/README.md

 # Introduction

 There are five obligatory assignments in INF3800 and INF4800.
 The assignments are a mix of pen-and-paper exercises and coding exercises.

-This document and this repository concerns the coding exercises.
+The pen-and-paper exercises are a selection of questions from the final exams from previous years.
+They are obligatory if you take this course as INF4800 and optional if you take this course as INF3800.
+You'll find the final exams from previous years as part of this repository.

 The coding assignments assume basic familiarity with the Python language.
 At least [version 3.6](https://www.python.org/downloads/release/python-364/) will be assumed.
 If you are on an older version of Python you’re on your own, and you might have to backport code.
 You can use whatever development environment you want, but you will probably be more productive and have an easier time if you use a good IDE.
 We can recommend [PyCharm](https://www.jetbrains.com/pycharm/).
 You can use another set of tools if you want, but then don't expect help with solving challenges related to setup or tooling.